Moses-A/Animal-Caretaker-Simulation/README.md

 # Critter-Caretaker
-Code Writter in C++
+Code Written in C++.
-Small Game Where It's a Simulation Of An Animal CareTaker's Enviroment.
+Consists of a Small Game Where It's a Simulation Of An Animal CareTaker's Enviroment.